daveloui/frogseye/README.md

 This code is for reproducing the random ReLU results from the paper

-*Adapting the Function Approximation Architecture in Online Reinforcement Learning, John D. Martin and Joseph Modayil (2021)*[[paper link](https://arxiv.org/pdf/2106.09776.pdf)]
+**Adapting the Function Approximation Architecture in Online Reinforcement Learning,**<br />
+*John D. Martin and Joseph Modayil (2021)* [[paper link](https://arxiv.org/pdf/2106.09776.pdf)].

-Specifically, the repository contains a minimal implementation of a shallow network architecture which is wired with prediction adapted neighborhoods.
+The repository contains a minimal implementation of a shallow network architecture wired with prediction adapted neighborhoods.
+Network output weights are learned with TD-Lambda (Sutton, 1988).
-In addition, we include an implementation of the Frog's Eye domain, and we show how its experience is used for online, RL prediciton.
+The repo also includes implementations of the Linear and Random baselines, an implementation of the Frog's Eye domain, and code for generating plots similar to Figure 4.
-More details can be found in the paper.

 ## Getting Started
 ### Dependencies